NASW Standards for School Social Work Services

 Administrative Support.

 The administrative structure of the local education agency should delineate clear lines of support and accountability for the school social work program and provide for optimum use of the school social workers’ knowledge and skills.
 Realistic job descriptions, working conditions, and workload standards are essential for effective practice.
-Regular review of goals, objectives, accomplishments, and accountability procedures of the school social work program are also necessary.
+Regular review of goals, objectives, accomplishments, and accountability procedures of the school social work program is also necessary.
 Designation of a lead social worker to help promote appropriate support and accountability is recommended.

 Supervision.

 The administrative structure established by the local education agency should provide for appropriate school social work supervision.
-The local education agency is responsible for administrative and professional supervision to ensure high quality services.
+The local education agency is responsible for administrative and professional supervision to ensure high-quality services.
+Supervision of school social work programs should be provided by credentialed and experienced MSW-level school social workers.

 Job Tasks.